-The Taiji Qigong Shibashi Instructor course is designed to provide a more profound, experiential, knowledge of the Shibashi as well as all the tools and information needed to teach these exercises as true Qigong (Certificated by the San Bao Martial Arts School).
+The Taiji Qigong Shibashi Instructor course is designed to provide a profound, experiential, knowledge of the Shibashi as well as all the tools and information needed to teach these exercises as true Qigong (Certificated by the San Bao Taiji & Qigong School).
 Anyone can mimic the movements of these exercises but without knowledge and experience of the Internal workings they are no more than slow aerobics.

-Although this is an instructor course, about half of the people who have joined us on this course had no aspirations about teaching the Shibashi.
-They did so to deepen their understanding of Qigong, to begin to really experience the inner workings of Qigong and to begin their Qigong journey in earnest.
+Although this is an instructor course, about half of the people who have joined us have done so in order to deepen their understanding of Qigong, to tangibly experience the inner workings of Qigong and to begin their Qigong journey in earnest.
 You do not need to be, or want to be, a teacher to enrol on this course.

 The Eighteen Posture Taiji Qigong, also referred to as the Shibashi, is a set of Qigong exercises that utilise Taiji stances and adhere to the rules governing them.
 These stances are fundamentally important if the practitioner wishes to get the most out of the Qigong.